manish-ach/PokemonLightPlatinumDS-Guide/README.md

 Check it at - https://manish-ach.github.io/PokemonLightPlatinumDS-Guide/

+mail me if you have collected plenty of data yourself, thats missing

 fun project for Pokemon rom hack "Pokemon Light Platinum DS"
 - essentially a site for the docs i have collected, for the purpose of serving as a guide[WIP]